 Humidification is also good for your heating bill.
 Even at the same temperature, dry air feels colder than more humid air.
 With the added moisture that a humidifier provides, you and your family will feel warmer all while keeping your thermostat set to a temperature that saves you money.

-Precautions to Take When Using a Humidifier
+Precautions to Take When Using Humidifiers for Allergy Relief

 While incorporating a humidification regimen into your environmental control regimen during the cold, dry winter months goes a long way in easing many of the seasons discomforts, it is very important to keep two things in mind: humidification levels should remain within the 30%-50% range and your unit should be cleaned and maintained according to manufacturer specifications.
 Not taking these precautions can lead to more problems than you started out with.